Skip to content

 It soon became clear the Winskill project faced substantial resistance from area residents who didn't like the idea of the library being moved from its current location.

-Another problem facing the municipality, which saw more than 2,000 residents mail in a "no" vote in a reverse petition, was the fact Tsawwassen residents would have had to pay a special tax to help pay for the project.
+Another problem facing the municipality, which saw more than 2,000 residents mail in a "no" vote in a reverse petition, was the fact Tsawwassen residents would have had to pay a special levy to help pay for the project.

 That tax would have worked out to an average of about $98 annually for five years.

 In the end, Delta backed off building a new library at the park but eventually added the artificial turf field.
-The library had since undergone renovations, along with the Ladner and North Delta branches.